istiaqueahmedarik/ProcessForJavaFxOnVS_code/README.md

 9. Copy the pom.xml file from this repo and update some name inside the file (instruction is given inside the file).

+10. make java and resource on main folder in same structure for direct import of fxml

-10. ENJOY!!Run with (mvn clean javafx:run) or from Maven section on explorer tab
+11. ENJOY!!Run with (mvn clean javafx:run) or from Maven section on explorer tab